Lady Gaga Looks Like a Total Angel on 2019 SAG Awards Red Carpet

 After stunning in a lavender Valentino gown at the 2019 Golden Globes, Gaga arrived at the 2019 SAG Awards looking like a vision in white.
 The Joanne singer wore a sleeveless low-cut and floor-length white Dior Haute Couture gown with a long slit up her left leg.
 This same dress made its debut on the runway at Paris Fashion Week last week.

-She also wore white pointed toe heels and gold jewelry.
+She also wore white pointed toe heels.
+She debuted Tiffany & Co.'s 2019 Tiffany Blue Book Collection with her 18 carat yellow gold and diamond earrings and necklace with 16 carats of diamonds.
+She also wore four Tiffany T True bracelets.
 Gaga kept her hair in a very tight and neat low bun and evoked somewhat of a 1920's look with her hairstyle.
 Her dark makeup provided a gorgeous contrast to her look.

 Gaga reportedly declined to do any interviews before the SAG awards in order to help preserve her voice.
 She's currently in the midst of not one, but two Las Vegas residencies, called Enigma and Lady Gaga Jazz and Piano.
 It's no surprise that her outfits in both shows are just as jaw-dropping as other looks that she struts on the red carpet.